seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 > natthitā sā na hoti.
 Lokanirodhaṁ kho, Kaccāyana, yathābhūtaṁ sammappaññāya
 > passato yā loke atthitā sā na hoti*.[^fn135]
 >
-> This world, *Kaccāyana*, for the most part, bases its views on two things: on
+> This world, Kaccāyana, for the most part, bases its views on two things: on
 > existence and non-existence.
-Now, *Kaccāyana*, to one who with right wisdom
+Now, Kaccāyana, to one who with right wisdom
 > sees the arising of the world as it is, the view of non-existence regarding
 > the world does not occur.
 And to one who with right wisdom sees the cessation
 > of the world as it really is, the view of existence regarding the world does
 > not occur.

-The Buddha comes out with this discourse in answer to the following question raised by the *brahmin* *Kaccāyana*:
+The Buddha comes out with this discourse in answer to the following question raised by the *brahmin* Kaccāyana:

 > *Sammā diṭṭhi, sammā diṭṭhī'ti, bhante, vuccati.
 Kittāvatā nu kho, bhante,
 > sammā diṭṭhi hoti?*